 MOTION: by Mr. Voelckers to approve the September 17, 2018 minutes.
-The motion passed with no objection.

 IV.
 Agenda Topics

 A. AME2018 0009: Proposed amendments to 49.30, Nonconforming Development

 Ms. McKibben walked committee members through the memo and said most of the content was to refresh their memories.
 It was not new information.
 The nonconforming section in code is not well written, is difficult to use or explain, and does not differentiate between different types of nonconforming situations.
 Repealing and replacing this section of code is what is proposed, creating processes to evaluate nonconforming uses, nonconforming lots, nonconforming structures and nonconforming density.